As a blogger, it’s perfectly acceptable to have that “lone wolf” mindset at first.

 Pointing out broken links on a blogger’s website will surely help you earn their favor.

-And for that, you can use tools like Broken Link Checker from Ahrefs to quickly find broken links in any domain.
+For that, you can use tools like Broken Link Checker from Ahrefs to quickly find broken links in any domain.

 If you find a broken link, write a simple email that points it out.
 Make it natural by saying you were casually browsing their blog when you stumbled upon the broken link.